Tiles KPIs

 Note:

-By default the Quality factor is set-up to 100% if the Rejects module is not set up.
+By default, the quality factor is set to 100% if the reject module is not configured.

 Giveaway